shanedirksen/evaluation/README.md

 What is one major role of systemd?

+> Systemd starts and manages the other Linux programs.

 ---
 **AI**

 Which of these network architectures would be best suited for processing text?
  - Convolution Neural Network
- - Recurrent Neural Network
+ > - Recurrent Neural Network
  - Multilayer Perceptron
  - U-Net

 What is one solution to the vanishing gradient problem in backprop?

+> Using ReLu as the activation function

 What is the traditional flow of interactions for a reinforcement learning agent?
  - Read the current state, take an action, environment updates state
- - Make a prediction, evaluate the loss from a target, update model with backprop
+> - Make a prediction, evaluate the loss from a target, update model with backprop
  - Generate result, compare result to similar objects of the class, improve discriminator and predictor

 Briefly describe either branch and bound or dynamic programming:

+> Branch and bound is an optimization paradigm that uses a tree to determine cost/value of each job, branching down from a root.
+It can be traversed depth first or breadth first.

 What is the main challenge with implementing A*:
  - Picking the correct heuristic
  - Initialization parameters
  - Solution will not converge
- - Too long of an execution compared to other common pathfinders
+ > - Too long of an execution compared to other common pathfinders